proppp/BachelorThesis/README.md

-# BachelorThesis
+# Bachelor Thesis
-My bachelor thesis in physics
+My bachelor thesis in physics.
+Work in progress.